BG3-Community-Library-Team/bg3-community/Tutorials/Osiris/updating-epilogue-outfits.md

 `//Your external mod folder/Mods/Your mod folder/Story/RawFiles/Goals/Your script.txt`

 If you're using the toolkit, you can drop that same .txt file into the same file path in your toolkit project!
-You may need to manually create the file path to do so, but when you do, you should be able to see your script in the toolkit's Story Editor.
+You may need to manually create the file path to do so, but when you do, you should be able to see your script in the toolkit's **Story Editor**.
 You can find a guide on using the Story Editor [here!](https://mod.io/g/baldursgate3/r/scripting-using-the-story-editor)

 This tutorial will cover how to make an Osiris script using a .txt file.
 Whether you'd prefer to manually package your mod or use the toolkit afterwards is up to you!